moody/Waffle/README.md

 root:Layout()
 ```

-**Frame factory.** Give the root a `defaultFrameFactory` and any child that omits both `frame` and its own `frameFactory` gets one automatically, reaching every level of nesting.
+**Frame factory.** Give a node a `defaultFrameFactory` and any descendant below it that omits both `frame` and its own `frameFactory` gets one automatically, reaching every level of nesting below that point.
 Handy for wrapper containers that don't need to be anything but a positioning box.
 It receives the frame's resolved parent as an argument.

 ```lua
 local root = Waffle:Flex({